GriffGeorgiadis/NGDCoin_cryptocurrency/README.md

 2. 'scripts': Holds two scripts to deploy a contract.
 It is explained below.
 3. 'tests': Contains one test file for 'Ballot' contract with unit tests in Solidity.

-SCRIPTS

-The 'scripts' folder contains example async/await scripts for deploying the 'Storage' contract.
-For the deployment of any other contract, 'contractName' and 'constructorArgs' should be updated (along with other code if required).
-Scripts have full access to the web3.js and ethers.js libraries.

-To run a script, right click on file name in the file explorer and click 'Run'.
-Remember, Solidity file must already be compiled.

-Output from script will appear in remix terminal.